praekeltfoundation/docker-py-base/README.md

 Dockerfiles for base images that make creating correct, minimal images for Python applications easier.

-> **NOTE:** The tags for these images have changed recently.
-The `praekeltfoundation/python3-base` tag is now defunct.
-Use the `praekeltfoundation/python-base:3` tag rather.
-Also, the `:debian` tags are no longer being updated and will be removed.
-Debian is the default OS for all images that don't include "alpine" in the tag.

-> **NOTE:** The `praekeltfoundation/debian-base` and `praekeltfoundation/alpine-base` images have been removed.
-Now, only images for Python applications are built from this repo.

 ## Images
 #### `praekeltfoundation/python-base`
 [![Docker Pulls](https://img.shields.io/docker/pulls/praekeltfoundation/python-base.svg?style=flat-square)](https://hub.docker.com/r/praekeltfoundation/python-base/)